almachelouche/middleman/content/email/PH/welcome_repeat/004/New_Ranger.md

 [[module]]
 path='email_modules/preheader'
-color='''nothing'''

 	preheader = '''There’s nothing quite like a new car, whether it’s your first or your tenth.
 So we want to say ‘thank you!’ for choosing to make yours a Ford, again.'''

 [[module]] #Header Logo
 path='email_modules/header/logo'